Class Module<T extends Module<T>>

 Reset Module based on current parameters.
 This requires that parameters are consistent, i.e. check() has been called before.

-Note: The difference between init() and reset() is that init() leaves population structures untouched and only initializes the strategies.
+Note: The difference between init() and reset() is that init() leaves population structures untouched and only initializes the traits.

 See Also: